DroidsOnRoids/SwiftyRouter/README.md

 import SwiftyRouter
 ```

 Then create `enum` for selected API service, i.e. GitHub API.
-Remember to implement `Endpotable` protocol with all required properties (meaning `baseUrl` and `endpoint`).
+Remember to implement `Endpointable` protocol with all required properties (meaning `baseUrl` and `endpoint`).
 In this case we cover two endpoints: user repos, and user info.

 ```swift